-I will be writing/directing a new LAStheatre production about biodiversity-loss and wellbeing.
+I will be writing/directing a new Enlightenment Café production about the climate and ecological emergency.

 “While there’s plenty of talk, at the moment, about bridging the gap between arts and science, this is a show that actually does it; and provides a good, exhausting, thought-provoking night out, into the bargain.” **** Joyce McMillan, The Scotsman (Deadinburgh)